Insulating Oddly-Shaped Windows

 Both interior and exterior storm windows increase energy efficiency, but interior windows are easier to add and remove, and they are less likely to trap moisture.
 Unfortunately, pre-fabricated storm windows are unlikely to fit over oddly-shaped windows, and custom jobs can be expensive.

 There is an easy DIY solution -- cut double- and triple-wall polycarbonate panels to fit your window opening and put them up each winter.
 BuildItSolar.com offers detailed instructions here.
 The panels are light and sturdy, but easy to cut and highly insulating.
 The only drawback of multi-wall polycarbonate panels, which are often used in greenhouses, is that they may distort your view, because they have closely spaced ribs holding the panels together.

 An even simpler upgrade is clear plastic insulating film.
 Window insulator kits typically contain sheets of plastic film and rolls of tape for adhering the plastic to window frames.
 The plastic can be cut into any shape and stretched over windows with a hair dryer.

 Like storm windows, the film can be removed at the end of each heating season.
-Seal around the windows Next, seal any gaps and cracks around windows.
+Seal around the windows.
+Next, seal any gaps and cracks around windows.
 Start by testing for air leaks by holding an incense stick around windows on a cold, windy day.
 Drafty gaps will force the smoke to be blown in or out of the room.

-Caulk and weatherstripping
+Caulk and weatherstrip

-Caulk any such gaps around window frames and add foam or other weather stripping around the moving parts.
+Caulk any gaps around window frames and add foam or other weather stripping around the moving parts.

 Felt weather stripping is among the least effective choices.
 On the other hand, bronze strips and other metal tension seals can be very effective but difficult to install in less-than-perfect circumstances.